pawelgrzybek/pawelgrzybek.com/content/posts/2024-12-28-a-look-back-at-2024/index.md

 ## Next years focus

-- Do fewer things, and exercise patience, slowly disappearing skill
+- Do fewer things, and exercise patience, slowly disappearing skill, be more present at doin what youre doing. when i listen to a music i want to listen to a music, when i play with my kid i want to play with my kid
+- Declutter life, i want more boting but reliably working things in my life, i want mote vitamix food processors, i want less powerbanks
 - Continue being present father
 - Grow the meetup to something even bigger and better than it bacame to be in 2024
 - ***